Bukhtiarabad Domki

-Bukhtiarabad Domki (Also spelled Bakhtiarabad Domki) is a town in Sibi district of Balochistan province in Pakistan.
+Bukhtiarabad Domki (also spelled Bakhtiarabad Domki) is a town in Sibi district of Balochistan province in Pakistan.
 Earlier, it was a part of Lehri district until the abolition of Lehri district and annexed into Sibi in 2018.
-It is located 54 km in North of Dera Murad Jamali and 65 km in South of Sibi.
+It is located 54 km north of Dera Murad Jamali and 65 km south of Sibi.

+Bakhtiarabad Domki railway station is on the Rohri–Chaman Line. and also linked with network of CPEC Motorway via link Road.